General Questions (Basic Information) for Financial Aid for 2022-23

 FAFSA Questions

-- For security purposes, provide answers to four challenge questions.
+- For security purposes, complete the challenge questions and answers.

 - Agree to the terms and conditions.

-The FAFSA that launched on January 1 is the 2022–23 FAFSA, which covers the period from July 1, 2022 through June 30, 2023.
+The FAFSA that launched on January 1 is the 2024–2025 FAFSA, which covers the period from July 1, 2024 through June 30, 2025.
 So if you’re going to be in school during that period, then yes, you do need to fill out a FAFSA again.
-You have to fill out a FAFSA each year while in school in order to apply for aid.To renew your FAFSA, go to www.fafsa.gov, select “Login” to log in, and you will be given the option to complete a FAFSA Renewal that has much of your application data from last year.
+You have to fill out a FAFSA each year while in school in order to apply for aid.To renew your FAFSA, go to studentaid.gov, select “Login” to log in, and you will be given the option to complete a FAFSA Renewal that has much of your application data from last year.
 Students who provided their email address on the FAFSA will receive email notification of the FAFSA Renewal online.

 Nearly every student is eligible for some form of financial aid, regardless of income, provide that you: